openfoodfacts/robotoff/docs/how-to-guides/test-and-debug.md

 We recommend  [Factory](https://factoryboy.readthedocs.io/en/stable/) to create some data in your local database.

-If you have installed Robotoff via Docker, you can run Python using Poetry and execute Factory like so:
+If you have installed Robotoff via Docker, you can run Python using uv and execute Factory like so:
 ```
-$ docker compose run --rm api poetry run python
+$ docker compose run --rm api uv run python
 ...
 > from tests.integration.models_utils import *
 > PredictionFactory()